kashif6585/kashif6585/README.md

-👋 Hi, I’m Kashif Mehmood.
-I have experience in designing and testing electronic products ranging from IOT, embedded microcontroller systems and single board computer design.
+👋 Hi, I’m Kashif Mehmood.I have experience in designing, simulation, manufacturing and assembly of PCBs .
+I am passionate in board bring-up , testing and integrating the overall electrical, mechanical, firmware part of electronic product.
 Currently I work through Upwork and my clients spans across Europe, Germany, USA, and Australia.

 ------------------